forwardemail/forwardemail.net/app/views/faq/index.md

 Yes, we support [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP), [end-to-end encryption ("E2EE")](https://en.wikipedia.org/wiki/End-to-end_encryption), and the discovery of public keys using [Web Key Directory ("WKD")](https://wiki.gnupg.org/WKD).
 You can configure OpenPGP using [keys.openpgp.org](https://keys.openpgp.org/about/usage#wkd-as-a-service) or [self-host your own keys](https://wiki.gnupg.org/WKDHosting) (refer to [this gist for WKD server setup](https://gist.github.com/kafene/0a6e259996862d35845784e6e5dbfc79)).

+* WKD lookups are cached for 1 hour to ensure timely email delivery → therefore if you add, change, or remove your WKD key, then please email us at `support@forwardemail.net` with your email address in order for us to manually purge the cache.
+* We support PGP encryption for messages that are forwarded via WKD lookup or using an uploaded PGP key on our interface.
+* Uploaded keys take prevalance as long as the PGP checkbox is enabled/checked.
+* Messages sent to webhooks are not currently encrypted with PGP.
+* If you have multiple aliases that match for a given forwarding address (e.g. regex/wildcard/exact combo) and if more than one of these contains an uploaded PGP key and has PGP checked → then we will send you an error alert email and will not encrypt the message with your uploaded PGP key.
+This is very rare and usually only applies to advanced users with complex alias rules.

 <div class="alert my-3 alert-success">
   <i class="fa fa-info-circle font-weight-bold"></i>
   <strong class="font-weight-bold">